 Sometimes threats come from the most unlikely places.
-One such threat came in the form of Apple’s FaceTime app, which gives users the ability to spy on others without their consent through group FaceTime calls.
+One such threat came in the form of Apple’s FaceTime app.
+It gives users the ability to spy on others without their consent through group FaceTime calls.
 Even though a patch has been issued that solves the problem, it’s still worth reflecting on.

-The most dangerous part of the FaceTime group vulnerability is that it was accessible to any use who wanted to use it.
-It was so accessible that Apple had to go out of their way to disable the entire feature until the bug was resolved, keeping users from using a service for the sake of security.
+The most dangerous part of the FaceTime group vulnerability is that it was accessible to any user who wanted to use it.
+It was so accessible that Apple had to go out of its way to disable the entire feature until the bug was resolved.
+Thus, keeping users from using a service for the sake of security.

 Apple released an update to iOS 12.1.4, which turned the feature for group Facetime back on.
 Until the user applies the patch, they simply won’t be able to access this feature.
 Considering how dangerous this situation was, it makes sense that this is the way to handle such a bug.
 Instead of leaving the users’ security to themselves, thereby putting them at risk whether they know it or not, Apple is just shutting off the service until the user updates the device.
 In this way, Apple is leaving no room for error.